Televisión Española Rekindles King Juan Carlos’ “Most Difficult Day”

 This act built up Juan Carlos’ legacy as defender of Spanish democracy.
 Twenty-eight years later, Televisión Española tries to recapture the events leading to this fateful day through its miniseries aptly entitled El día más difícil del Rey.
 The series, which will soon be broadcasting its final episode, features actors Lluís Homar as the King, Mónica López as Queen Sofía, Manel Barceló as Antonio Tejero (one of the leaders of the coup), and is directed by Silvia Quer.

-Tagged Juan Carlos I, Television.
+Tagged Juan Carlos I of Spain, Television.